abanobmorkos1/safehiveFE/README.md

 # SafeHive - Community Saftey and Crime Reporting
-SafetyHive is a web-based platform designed to empower communities to enhance safety and to report incidents.
+SafeHive is a web-based platform designed to empower communities to enhance safety and to report incidents.

 ## Table of Contents
 - [Features](#features)